 - Early adopters of conversational marketing are already experiencing strong results

 - Conversational marketing allows you to listen and engage with customers in the way they want

 - The technology supports large scale personalization and customization

 Case studies show that conversational marketing can lead to more lead captures as well as better qualification of leads.
 For example, RapidMiner has been able to generate more than 4,000 leads using a conversational approach.
 And Hubspot found that offsite conversational marketing, such as engaging with customers via Facebook Messenger, had 2.5x higher open rates and 6x higher click rates than email marketing.

-Also, conversational marketing can lead and support prospects throughout the sale cycle.
+Also, conversational marketing can lead and support prospects throughout the sales cycle.
 This converts to higher close rates and shorter customer journeys.
 In the process, you’re also now able to capture, record, and archive a wealth of data.
-This data helps the chatbots learn information that it then further refines to improve targeting and aid other marketing techniques.
+This data helps the chatbots learn information that it then further refines to improve targeting and other marketing techniques.

 Conversational Marketing Allows You to Listen

 There’s a reason why the average email open rate is only about 20%, and the average landing page conversion rate is less than 3%.
 They are too generic and too impersonal.
 It’s why phone calls are still one of the best sales tools companies have available to them.
 Not only do people want customized experiences, but they also want to know they are being listened to and understood.